 In our calibrated model the degree of wealth inequality is indeed similar to the degree of permanent income inequality.
-And our results confirm that a model calibrated to match empirical data on income dynamics can reproduce the level of observed permanent income inequality in data from the Survey of Consumer Finances.
-But that same data shows that inequality in measured wealth is much greater than inequality in measured permanent income.
-Thus, while our initial model does better in matching wealth inequality than some competing models, its baseline version is not capable of explaining the observed wealth inequality in the U.S. as merely a consequence of permanent income inequality.
+And our results confirm that a model calibrated to match empirical data on income dynamics can reproduce the observed degree of permanent income inequality in the Survey of Consumer Finances.
+But those data also show that inequality in measured wealth is much greater than inequality in measured permanent income.
+Thus, while our initial model does better in matching wealth inequality than many competing models, its baseline version is not capable of explaining the observed wealth inequality in the U.S. as merely a consequence of permanent income inequality.

 All of these problems turn out to be easy to fix.
 If we modify the model to allow a modest degree of heterogeneity in impatience across households, the modified model is able to match the distribution of wealth remarkably well.
 Moreover, the aggregate MPC implied by that modified model falls within the range of what we view as the most credible empirical estimates of the MPC (though at the low end).